-- (1) All amounts are calculated as at December 31, 2019; all Named Executives are entitled to one (1) time (1.5 times for Chair of the Board and Chief Executive Officer), the sum of the Named Executive's (i) annual base salary level and (ii) average annualized bonus paid or declared in the last two years (or target bonus if the Named Executive had not completed two full years of employment); they are also entitled to the acceleration of all unvested equity and the maintaining of most benefits for a term of 12 months (18 months for Chair of the Board and Chief Executive Officer and President).
+- (1) All amounts are calculated as at December 31, 2020; all Named Executives are entitled to one (1) time (1.5 times for Executive Chair of the Board and former Chief Executive Officer), the sum of the Named Executive's (i) annual base salary level and (ii) average annualized bonus paid or declared in the last two years (or target bonus if the Named Executive had not completed two full years of employment); they are also entitled to the acceleration of all unvested equity and the maintaining of most benefits for a term of 12 months (18 months for Executive Chair of the Board and former Chief Executive Officer).
 In addition, all Named Executives are also entitled to receive payment of any accrued unpaid vacation.
-Amounts reflected in the table do not take into consideration any part of the compensation assumed by an associate company of the Corporation. - (2) As at December 31, 2019, the respective annual base salary level of the Named Executives was as follows: Mr. Roosen: \$718,000, Mr. Singh: \$600,000, Ms. Lévesque: \$359,000, Mr. Lessard: \$513,000, and Mr. Le Bel: \$318,000. - (3) For the Named Executives, these amounts reflect one (1) time (1.5 times for the Chair of the Board and Chief Executive Officer) the average annualized bonus paid or declared in the last two years (or target bonus if the Named Executive had not completed two full years of employment).
-In addition to any severance payment, the Named Executive will be entitled to the current year payment in accordance with the actual achievements for the period they were employed. - (4) These amounts reflect the aggregate dollar value that would be realized by multiplying the number of unvested options which would vest during the Extended Benefit Period by the difference between \$12.62, being the closing price of the Common Shares of the Corporation on the TSX on December 31, 2019 and the respective exercise price of such options. - (5) These amounts reflect the aggregate dollar value that would be realized by multiplying the number of RSUs which would vest during the Extended Benefit Period (also taking into account achievement of all long-term objectives) by \$12.62 being the closing price of the Common Shares of the Corporation on the TSX on December 31, 2019. - (6) These amounts represent the dollar value of the insurance benefit of the Named Executives which would be continued for a term of 12 months (18 months for the Chair of the Board and Chief Executive Officer); benefits include group insurance (but exclude long-term disability) and outplacement benefits in an amount of \$50,000 and other benefits.
+Amounts reflected in the table do not take into consideration any part of the compensation assumed by an associate company of the Corporation. - (2) As part of the RTO Transaction with ODV, Mr. Sean Roosen was appointed as Executive Chair of the Board of the Corporation on November 25, 2020 to focus on the launch of ODV.
+(3) Upon closing of the RTO Transaction, Mr. Sandeep Singh was appointed to take on the role of President and Chief Executive Officer and Director of the Corporation, effective as of November 25, 2020. - (4) Mr. Frédéric Ruel was appointed as Chief Financial Officer and Vice President, Finance of the Corporation on February 20, 2020. - (5) Mr. Luc Lessard's employment agreement was transferred to and is assumed by ODV effective as of January 1st, 2021. - (6) As at December 31, 2020, the respective annual base salary level of the relevant Named Executives was as follows: Mr. Roosen: \$359,000 (effective as of November 25, 2020, Mr. Roosen's salary level in the Corporation went from \$718,000 to \$359,000 because as part of the RTO Transaction his total compensation is shared equally between the Corporation and ODV (except for current outstanding equity component of his compensation), Mr. Singh: \$600,000, Mr. Ruel: \$275,000, Mr. Lessard: \$513,000 and Mr. Le Bel: \$318,000. - (7) For the Named Executives, these amounts reflect one (1) time (1.5 times for the Executive Chair of the Board and former Chief Executive Officer) the average annualized bonus paid or declared in the last two years (or target bonus if the Named Executive had not completed two full years of employment).
+In addition to any severance payment, the Named Executive will be entitled to the current year payment in accordance with the actual achievements for the period they were employed. - (8) These amounts reflect the aggregate dollar value that would be realized by multiplying the number of unvested options which would vest during the Extended Benefit Period by the difference between \$16.13, being the closing price of the Common Shares of the Corporation on the TSX on December 31, 2020 and the respective exercise price of such options.

+- (9) These amounts are prorated based on the period worked during the Extended Benefit Period (also taking into account achievement of all long-term objectives) by \$16.13 being the closing price of the Common Shares of the Corporation on the TSX on December 31, 2020. - (10) These amounts represent the dollar value of the insurance benefit of the Named Executives which would be continued for a term of 12 months (18 months for the Executive Chair of the Board); benefits include group insurance (but exclude long-term disability) and outplacement benefits in an amount of \$50,000 and other benefits.